syncfusion-content/uwp-docs/uwp/DataGrid/Data-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-### Changing the AddNewRow default text in DataGrid
+### Changing the AddNewRow default text in Data Grid

 You can change the default static string of AddNewRow in Data Grid by using the [SfDataGrid.AddNewRowText](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AddNewRowText) property.
 The `AddNewRowText` property has higher priority than the text that is localized in resx file.